unitycatalog/unitycatalog/docs/usage/tables/index.md

 # Tables

-This page shows you how to use Unity Catalog to store, access and govern Tables.
+This section shows you how to use Unity Catalog to store, access and govern Tables.

 Use Unity Catalog with: